jannikhuels/hpnmg/README.md

 ## Instructions

-Nondetermnistic scheduling (QEST):
+Replication of results for HSCC 2020 Submission "Classic and Non-Prophetic Model Checking for Hybrid Petri Nets with Stochastic Firings":

-There exist a number of googletest files in the folder "test".
-The The file "testNondeterministicConflicts.cpp" contains tests for all versions of the case study used in the QEST paper, both for nonprophetic and prophetic scheduling.
-Using Google Test, these can be executed.
-The model files are available in the folder "test/testfiles/nondeterministicModelsQEST".
+The GoogleTest file `test/testNondeterministicConflicts.cpp` holds tests for all versions of the case study used in the HSCC 2020 submission, for both nonprophetic and prophetic scheduling.
+The core algorithms presented in the submission can be found inside the file: `src/hpnmg/NondeterminismSolver.cpp`.
+The model files can be found in the folder `/test/testfiles/nondeterministicModelsCharging/`.
+This folder also includes a PDF file `PLTsHSCC.pdf` that shows the Parametric Location Trees of the models presented in the submission.